dragonofmercy/Dragon-Better-History/README.md

 ##

-If this project help you reduce time to develop, you can give me a cup of coffee :)
+If this project help you productivity, you can give me a cup of coffee :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://ko-fi.com/dragonofmercy)